 It's important to address opioid-induced constipation with lifestyle changes, even if medications are still needed.
 Prevention is preferred over treatment, when possible; however, it is unlikely that dietary and lifestyle changes alone will prevent or treat OIC.
 It's best to start OIC prevention strategies when the opioid is initiated.

-Actions that can be added to drug therapy to help prevent constipation when an opioid is started include:
+Nondrug actions that can be added to OIC drug therapy to help prevent constipation when an opioid is started include:

 - increased fluid intake, especially water; drink at least four 8-ounce glasses of water daily